 Roger Handasyde's Regiment of Foot

 - 1730.
 On home service until mobilised in 1740.
 Colonel Handasyde commanded the regiment until his death in 1763 and seems to have rarely accompanied them on campaign or in garrison.

 - 1739-41.
 The War of Jenkin's Ear against Spain.

 - 1740.
 Initially encamped at Newbury, detatchments spend some months as Marines and return to Portsmouth once their task is complete.
-A detachment embark on a disastrous expedition to the West Indies under General Lord Cathcart at the year's end.
+A detachment embarks on a disastrous expedition to the West Indies under General Lord Cathcart at the year's end.

 - 1741.
 Land on Jamaica in January and a detachment is later involved in the unsuccessful expedition and Battle of Carthagena against the Spanish in modern day Columbia, where almost the entire detachment is annihilated by disease.